Follow our free guide to form an LLC in Connecticut

 Required Number of Members

-Connecticut LLCs must have at least one member or manager in order to form a business.
+There must be at least one member or manager to form an LLC in Connecticut.

 Member Disclosure Requirements